Skip to main content

 redis-benchmark (Single Operations)

-Using redis-benchmark with default settings, four threads, Unix socket:
+Using redis-benchmark with 4 threads, 100 clients, 500K operations per command, 16-byte values, Unix socket:

 CommandSwytchRedisRatio

-Swytch achieves 2x+ throughput while providing full per-operation durability.
+Swytch achieves 2x+ throughput on most operations while providing full per-operation durability.
 Redis was configured with appendfsync everysec (1 second of potential data loss).

 memtier_benchmark (Realistic Workloads)